Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

 \subsection{Single stack models}

-The simplest case of the magnetized brane construction on K3 we are considering here is a single stack of $N$ D9-branes carrying a flux $f$.
+The simplest case of the magnetized brane construction on K3 we are considering here is a single stack of $N$ D9-branes carrying a flux $f$ (rank $m = 1$).
 The fluxes of the $U(1)^{16}$ subgroup of $SO(32)$ are then $f_1=f_2=\cdots=f_{N}=f, f_{N+1}=\cdots=f_{16}=0$.
-The 6D (unenhanced) gauge group of this model is $U(N)\times SO(32-2 N)$, and the matter content depends only on the quantities $N$ and $f$.
-In this single stack model, $N$ and $f$ satisfy the tadpole constraint $Nf^2=-24$.
-The vector $f$ generates a one-dimensional lattice $\M$.
+The 6D gauge group of this model is $U(N)\times SO(32-2 N)$, and the matter content depends only on the quantities $N$ and $f$.
+In this single stack model, $N$ and $f$ satisfy the tadpole constraint $Nf^2=-48$.
+In addition, we require the vector $Nf/2$ to be integral.
+When $N$ is even, the one-dimensional lattice $\M$ is generated by $f$, and when $N$ is odd, $\M$ is generated by $f/2$.

-The data describing this model are just the integer $N$ and the (even) integer $\tau = -f^2$.
-To classify models of this type we need to find all pairs $\tau, N$ satisfying $N \tau = 24$.
-We must then find all embeddings of a one-dimensional lattice generated by an element of norm $-\tau$ into $\Gamma^{3, 19}$.
+The data describing this model are just the integer $N$ and the (even) integer $\tau = -f^2 \geq 4$.
+To classify models of this type we need to find all pairs $\tau, N$ satisfying the above constraints.
+We must then find all embeddings of the one-dimensional lattice $\M$ into $\Gamma^{3, 19}$.